JetBrains-Research/git-good-bench/README.md

 Finally, in `src/notebooks` we provide the Jupyter notebooks in which we analyzed our benchmark, computed the statistics presented in the HuggingFace dataset cards and our main results.

-In the `data` folder we release an SQLLite DB (`data/vcs-agent-evaluation-metadata.db`) containing the results of the evaluation run with our baseline on GitGoodBench Lite and the dataset (`data/git_good_bench_full.csv`) from which we construct our benchmark splits.
+In the `data` folder we release an SQLLite DB (`data/vcs-agent-evaluation-metadata.db`) containing the results of the evaluation run with our baseline on GitGoodBench Lite and the data on the original repositories we considered before any preprocessing.